Leandro Rinaudo

-Leandro Rinaudo (born 9 May 1983) is an Italian former footballer who played as a defender.
-He is currently working for Palermo as the club's sporting director.
+Leandro Rinaudo (born 9 May 1983) is an Italian former footballer who played as a defender, and a current sports director.

 Early years

-He comes from the Kalsa neighborhood of Palermo.
+He comes from the Kalsa neighbourhood of Palermo.

 Club career

 Palermo

 A youth product of Palermo, Rinaudo was loaned to Serie C1 club Varese in the first year of Maurizio Zamparini's era.
 The loan was pre-matured in January 2003.
 However, he failed to enter the first team as Zamparini bought a couple of players from his former club Venezia.

-On 30 August 2003, Rinaudo was loaned to Serie B club Salernitana, also playing for the Salernitana youth team in the Coppa Italia Primavera as overage player.
+On 30 August 2003, Rinaudo was loaned to Serie B club Salernitana, also playing for the Salernitana youth team in the Coppa Italia Primavera as an overage player.

-After Palermo won promotion to Serie A in 2004 as Serie B champion, Rinaudo was excluded from the club's Serie A plan, and was loaned to another Serie B club Cesena, where he started to play as one of the regular starters.
+After Palermo won promotion to Serie A in 2004 as Serie B champion, Rinaudo was excluded from the club's Serie A plan and was loaned to another Serie B club Cesena, where he started to play as one of the regular starters.

 Rinaudo returned to Palermo on 1 July 2005.
-That season, he served as backup for Christian Terlizzi, Giuseppe Biava, Cristian Zaccardo (right back or centre back) and Andrea Barzagli and therefore only made seven starts in the league, in addition to three starts in the 2005–06 UEFA Cup.
+That season, he served as a backup for Christian Terlizzi, Giuseppe Biava, Cristian Zaccardo (right back or centre back) and Andrea Barzagli and therefore only made seven starts in the league, in addition to three starts in the 2005–06 UEFA Cup.

 In the 2006–07 Serie A season, near the end of summer transfer window, Rinaudo left for fellow Serie A club Siena along with Paul Codrea.
-Rinaudo partnered with Daniele Portanova as centre back and the team improved in goal conceded which made Rinaudo earn a third return to Palermo.
-He made 21 starts in Serie A that season, which he mainly competed with Biava for the central back position to partner with Barzagli, and Zaccardo usually as right back and Mattia Cassani sometimes as right winger or left back.
+Rinaudo partnered with Daniele Portanova as centre-back, and the team improved in goal conceded, which made Rinaudo earn a third return to Palermo.
+He made 21 starts in Serie A that season, in which he mainly competed with Biava for the central back position to partner with Barzagli and Zaccardo, usually as right back and Mattia Cassani sometimes as a right winger or left back.